Henley: how to choose and wear this heroic garment

 © George Cortina for The Sartorialist

-We have something more tailoring here.
-Very assertive, with this scarf in summer which I'm not sure I can wear for long personally, but the color is well suited.
+Here we have something more tailoring.
+Very assumed, with this scarf in summer that I am not sure I could wear for long personally, but the color is well adapted.

 The beauty of this outfit lies in the colors used : dark brown, beige, medium brown, off-white and black.
-It’s a clever monochrome that highlights George Cortina’s complexion.
+It is a clever blend that highlights George Cortina's complexion.

-To imitate it, you can wear high-waisted brown pants with pleats, worn a little short with cuffs, double-buckles, single-buckles or derbys, a light beige poplin shirt and ecru henley underneath.
+To imitate it, you can wear high-waisted brown pleated pants, worn a little short with cuffs, double-buckles, single-buckles or derbies, a light beige poplin shirt and the ecru henley underneath.

 UNDER A JACKET